Ashley E. Lucas

 Professor of Theatre & Drama and LS&A Residential College

-Lucas’s research and teaching interests include U.S. Latina/o theatre, prison theatre, theatre for social change, and related topics in acting, playwriting, and comparative ethnic studies.
-Lucas is also the author of an ethnographic play about the families of prisoners titled Doin’ Time: Through the Visiting Glass, which she has performed as a one-woman show throughout the U.S. and in Ireland, Brazil, and Canada.
-Lucas is currently working on a book manuscript titled Prison Theatre: Performance and Incarceration (Methuen Press), which analyzes performances from the United States, United Kingdom, Ireland, Canada, South Africa, Australia, New Zealand, Brazil, and Uruguay.
-Her scholarly publications include articles in the Journal of American Drama and Theatre, the Journal for the Study of Radicalism, Latin American Theater Review, American Music, and Revista de Literatura Contemporania de México.
-Together with sociologist Jodie Lawston, Lucas guest-edited a special issue of the National Women’s Studies Association Journal on the topic of “Women and Criminal Justice: Policing, Prosecution, and Incarceration” (Summer 2008).
-Lucas and Lawston also collaborated on an edited volume titled Razor Wire Women: Prisoners, Activists, Scholars, and Artists (SUNY Press 2011) and write a blog by the same title.
-Lucas also runs the PCAP Brazil Exchange – an exchange program with the Universidade Federal do Estado do Rio de Janeiro and the Universidade do Estado de Santa Catarina – taking students to Rio and Florianópolis each summer to do theatre work inside prisons, hospitals, and favelas.
+Ashley Lucas is Professor of Theatre & Drama, the Residential College, the Penny Stamps School of Art & Design, American Culture, and English Language and Literature at the University of Michigan.
+She is the Director of Latina/o Studies, Former Director of the Prison Creative Arts Project (PCAP), and a founding member of the Carceral State Project.
+She holds a B.A. in Theater Studies and English from Yale University and a joint Ph.D. in Ethnic Studies and Theatre and Drama from the University of California, San Diego.
+She is a fellow of the Ford Foundation, the University of North Carolina at Chapel Hill (UNC) Faculty Engaged Scholars Program, UNC’s Institute for Arts and Humanities, UM’s Institute for the Humanities, and Hedgebrook Writers in Residence program.
+Her research and teaching interests include U.S. Latina/o theatre, prison theatre, theatre for social change, and related topics in acting, playwriting, and comparative ethnic studies.
+Lucas is also the author of an ethnographic play about the families of incarcerated people entitled Doin’ Time: Through the Visiting Glass, which she has performed as a one-woman show throughout the U.S. and in Ireland, Brazil, and Canada.
+Her book Prison Theatre and the Global Crisis of Incarceration (Bloomsbury, 2020) examines the ways in which incarcerated people use theatre to counteract the dehumanizing forces of the prison.
+The book was also translated into Portuguese by Vicente Concilio and published in Brazil (Editora Hucitec, 2021).
+Her publications include articles in Plough Quarterly, Journal of American Drama and Theatre, the Journal for the Study of Radicalism, Latin American Theater Review, American Music, Urdimento, and Revista de Literatura Contemporania de México.
+Together with sociologist Jodie Lawston, Lucas guest edited a special issue of the National Women’s Studies Association Journal on the topic of “Women and Criminal Justice: Policing, Prosecution, and Incarceration” (Summer 2008).
+Lucas and Lawston also collaborated on an edited volume entitled Razor Wire Women: Prisoners, Activists, Scholars, and Artists (SUNY Press 2011) and write a blog by the same title: http://razorwirewomen.wordpress.com.
+From 2013-2019, Lucas also ran the PCAP Brazil Exchange—an exchange program with the Universidade Federal do Estado do Rio de Janeiro and the Universidade do Estado de Santa Catarina—taking students to Rio and Florianópolis each summer to do theatre work inside prisons, hospitals, and favelas.

 BA (theater studies and English), Yale University